striblab/documentation/Schools/README_testscores.txt

     CategoryNum.

+Proficiency definition:
+Prior to the 05-06 school year, there were 5 proficiency levels.
+Levels 3, 4, and 5 were considered "proficient" (or above).
+Starting in 05-06, they dropped down to four levels.
+Now levels 3 and 4 are considered proficient.

 DATA VIZ IDEA CHANGES:
 * Would like to be able to filter the list by the poverty level (high, medium, low), so that users could easily find the high-poverty schools that are "beating the odds" and the low-poverty schools that are "falling short"